1. Who can get the flu shot?

 8. Can I get the flu shot and my COVID-19 vaccine at the same time?

-Anyone aged 5 years of age and older can get the flu shot and the COVID-19 vaccine without needing to wait.
+People 6 months of age and older can get their flu shot and the COVID-19 vaccine without needing to wait.

 For more information visit: